Columbia University Graduate School of Journalism

-In addition to offering professional development programs, fellowships and workshops, the school is home to the Tow Center for Digital Journalism, the Brown Institute for Media Innovation, and the Dart Center for Journalism and Trauma.
+Admissions to the school are highly selective; traditionally drawing upon an international student body.
+Alumni have gone on to win Pulitzer Prizes, or have become newsroom leaders in respected publications.
+The journalism school offers four graduate degree programs, in addition to offering professional development programs, fellowships, workshops and institutes, namely the Tow Center for Digital Journalism, the Brown Institute for Media Innovation, and the Dart Center for Journalism and Trauma.